guesmimarwen1/dariJEE/README.md

 ## My Contact
 you can contact me by creating an issue under this repo or just tap the contribution button and wow you get my contact ;

 ## Algorithms
 See my dotnet work under the github repo .
 This is my project for Integrated Project at ESPRIT

+## To run docker Container
+you have first to validate if docker desktop is on then open windows CMD and run : docker run -p 5200:9080 -it --rm marwenguesmi/cheers2019